Package Leaflet: Information for the User

 Carbomer

-Lipolasic is a highly viscous, white gel that contains a lubricant used as a substitute for natural tears.
-Normally, your eyes produce enough natural tears to move easily and comfortably.
-If your eyes do not produce enough tears, they may become dry, red, and painful.
-Lipolasic will help keep your eyes free of discomfort.
+Lipolasic is a highly viscous white gel that contains a lubricant used as a substitute for natural tears.
+Your eyes normally produce enough natural tears to move easily and comfortably.
+If your eyes do not produce enough tears, they can become dry, red, and painful.
+Lipolasic will help keep your eyes comfortable.

 Lipolasic is a highly viscous gel that forms a protective layer over the eye and keeps its surface moist.

-It is easy and comfortable to use, and is especially suitable for symptomatic treatment of severe dry eye.
+It is easy and comfortable to use and is especially suitable for the symptomatic treatment of severe dry eye.

 You should consult a doctor if it worsens or does not improve.